nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The parameter `REMINDER_WINDOW` specifies the period (in days) in which you will receive reminders before a role's reminder date.
 * Sets the reminder window to the specified `REMINDER_WINDOW`.
+* The `REMINDER_WINDOW` is capped at 30 (in days) because Tinner aims to highlight only imminent deadlines.
 * All roles with reminder dates that are within the specified `REMINDER_WINDOW` days away from today will show up in the reminders window.